Power BI Dashboards vs. Reports – which one should you use?

 Key differences between Power BI dashboards and reports

 - Power BI dashboards are not available for Power BI desktop as they are a feature of the Power BI service.
-However, reports can be created and viewed on the Power BI desktop.
+However, you can create and view reports on the Power BI desktop.

 - Power BI dashboard capabilities of pinning existing visualization are only from the current dashboard to other dashboards, normally called dashboard navigation.
 Still, Power BI reports can pin or navigate any reports or dashboards.